Yug0200/Class-room-Monitoring-System-for-Skilled-Training/README.md

 🎓 Classroom Behavior Recognition using CNN & Streamlit

 An automated, intelligent system for real-time recognition of student behavior in classrooms using Convolutional Neural Networks (CNNs) and deployed through a Streamlit web app.
-The system allows users (teachers, administrators) to upload images or video frames from the classroom and instantly classifies student behavior (e.g., attentive, distracted, sleeping), enabling timely interventions to improve engagement and discipline.
+The system allows users (teachers, administrators) to upload images of students and  instantly classifies student behavior (e.g., attentive, distracted, sleeping), enabling timely interventions to improve engagement and discipline.

 🚀 Features